ghost01023/mt_image_viewer/README.md

 # mt_image_viewer
-Image Viewer written in C that uses multithreading to load large image in milliseconds
+Image Viewer written in C that uses multithreading to load very large images in milliseconds